Fosamprenavir (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not use this medicine if you are also using alfuzosin, cisapride, delavirdine, dihydroergotamine, ergonovine, ergotamine, lovastatin, lurasidone, methylergonovine, midazolam, pimozide, rifampin, sildenafil, simvastatin, St John's wort, or triazolam.
-Do not use flecainide or propafenone if you are also using ritonavir together with this medicine.
+- Do not use this medicine if you are also using alfuzosin, cisapride, delavirdine, dihydroergotamine, ergonovine, ergotamine, lomitapide, lovastatin, methylergonovine, oral midazolam, pimozide, rifampin, sildenafil, simvastatin, St John's wort, or triazolam.
+Do not use flecainide, lurasidone, or propafenone if you are also using ritonavir together with this medicine.

 - Many other drugs can interact with fosamprenavir.
 Make sure your doctor knows about all other medicines and supplements you are using.